Deiveson Figueiredo: Title loss and second reign

 A trilogy bout with Moreno for the UFC Flyweight Championship was scheduled on December 11, 2021, at UFC 269 initially, but it was moved to UFC 270.
 Figueiredo trained with Henry Cejudo at Fight Ready to prepare for the fight.
 After knocking Moreno down multiple times, he won the bout via unanimous decision, becoming a two time UFC Flyweight champion in the process.
 This fight earned him the Fight of the Night award.

 The tetralogy bout between Figueiredo and Brandon Moreno took place on January 21, 2023, at UFC 283.
 He lost the bout and title via technical knockout before the fourth round after the ringside doctor stopped the fight due to Figueiredo's eye swelling shut.
-Figueiredo announced his intentions to move up to bantamweight after the fight, citing difficulty cutting weight to make flyweight.